BannerImg

 Bisi bele bath is a rice dish, a popular dish from Karnataka

-Bisi Bele Bhath is one of the most popular traditional food of Karnataka.
+Bisi Bele Bhath is one of the most popular traditional Karnataka foods.
 Essentially a blend of rice, lentils, vegetables, and spices, all cooked together to create a flavorful all-in-one dish.
 It is often served with generous helpings of ghee and potato chips or boondi.
 Bisi means hot in Kannada and hence this dish is best eaten piping hot.
 This south-Indian version of ‘North Indian Khichdi’ is the staple food of Karnataka and is loved by all because it’s simple yet flavorful.
 The wholesome meal is believed to be invented in Mysore Palace, which was a typical lunch of the Royals.

 2. Dosas – The Perfect Comfort Food